visanalexandru/felics/DOC.md

 Using codes, we can map any information into a bitstring.
 The length of the bitstring depends on the quality of the code and the probabilities of the individual symbols [5].

+In this paper, we will use two types of codes: Golomb-Rice codes and Phased-In codes.

 ### FELICS

 FELICS, which stands for "fast and efficient lossless image compression system", works by modeling the distribution of a pixel's intensity value using the values of its two nearest neighbours that have already been visited.